cshimvin/restaurant-reviews/README.md

 ### Browser Compatibility

-The website has been tested on the follwing browsers:
+The website has been tested on the following browsers:

 - Google Chrome 120.0.6099.225 (Official Build) (64 bit)
 - Mozilla Firefox 122.0 (64-bit)